 On the Solvency of Nations: Are Global Imbalances Consistent with Intertemporal Budget Constraints?

-Theory predicts that a nation's stochastic intertemporal budget constraint is satisfied if net foreign assets (NFA) are integrated of any finite order, or if net exports (NX) and NFA satisfy an error-correction specification with a residual integrated of any finite order.
-We test these conditions using data for 21 industrial and 29 emerging economies for the 1970-2004 period.
-The results show that, despite the large global imbalances of recent years, NFA and NX positions are consistent with external solvency.
-Country-specific unit root tests on NFA-GDP ratios suggest that nearly all of them are integrated of order 1.
+Theory predicts that a nation's stochastic intertemporal budget constraint is satisfied if net exports (NX) and net foreign assets (NFA) satisfy an error-correction specification with a residual integrated of any finite order.
+We test this hypothesis using data for 21 industrial and 29 emerging economies for the 1970-2004 period to search for existence of negative relationship between NX and NFA.
+The results show that, despite the large global imbalances of recent years, NX and NFA positions are consistent with external solvency.
 Pooled Mean Group error-correction estimation yields evidence of a statistically significant, negative response of the NX-GDP ratio to the NFA-GDP ratio that is largely homogeneous across countries.

 Keywords: Balance of payments positions, Cross country analysis, Current account, Debt sustainability, Developed countries, Economic models, Emerging markets, International financial system, Time series

 Suggested Citation: Suggested Citation